NYU-DataServices/lc-webscraping/_episodes/04-scrapy.md

 data as a spreadsheet, each Item represents a row of data, and the fields within each item are columns.

 Before we can begin using Items, we need to define their structure.
-Using our editor, let's navigate and edit the following file that Scrapy has created for us when we first created our project: `ontariompps/ontariompps/items.py`
+Let's edit the `items.py` file that Scrapy has created for us when we first created our project.
+If you are using JupyterHub, open this file in a new tab by navigating to the second `ifafaculty` folder: `ifafaculty/ifafaculty/items.py`

-Scrapy has pre-populated this file with an empty "OntariomppsItem" class:
+Scrapy has pre-populated this file with an empty "IfabiosItem" class:

-(editing `ontariompps/ontariompps/items.py`)

 ~~~
 import scrapy

-class OntariomppsItem(scrapy.Item):
+class IfafacultyItem(scrapy.Item):
     # define the fields for your item here like:
     # name = scrapy.Field()
     pass